wp-plugins/juna-it-poll/readme.txt

 If you think, that you found a bug in our [WordPress Juna IT Poll](http://juna-it.com/index.php/features/elements/juna-it-plugin/) plugin or have any question contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com).

-Get results without ruining the user experience of your site.
+Get results without running the user experience of your site.

-Install and enjoy!
+Install Juna IT Poll and enjoy!

 == Installation ==